Meziano/ms-tutorial-004/README.md

 Requesting http://localhost:8082/employees will show us the list of the employees:

 ![find all employees using configuration data from config-service](images/findEmployeesByDepartmentIdUsingJavaClasses.png?raw=true)
-It's important to get a look at the console:
+It's important to have a look at the console:
 ```
 Fetching config from server at : http://localhost:8888
 Located environment: name=employee-service, profiles=[dev], label=null, version=null, state=null